NextDC: History

-NextDC was founded by Bevan Slattery in 2010.
+NextDC was founded by Bevan Slattery in May 2010.
+It has been listed on the Australian Securities Exchange since December 2010.

+In June 2012 Craig Scroggie was appointed chief executive officer.

 In 2015, NextDC was named by Deloitte as Australia's fastest growing technology company.
-It has been listed on the Australian Securities Exchange since 2016.

 In July 2020, NextDC opened P2, its second data centre in Perth.

 In November 2021, NextDC invested around $17 million for a 19.99% stake in AUCloud.

 In February 2022, NextDC announced that it will invest more than $100 million to build a data centre on Pirie Street, Adelaide.

+In April 2024, NextDC announced a $1.32 billion capital raise to accelerate the expansion of its data centre networks in Sydney and Melbourne.

+The company's market capitalisation was valued at over $10 billion as of May 2024.